-- R[9.6.1.1] Aircraft must not use systems with a Battery Eliminator Circuit that would allow the use of a single battery pack to power the motor and electrical systems. - NC[9.6.1.1] Correction of nonconformity or the aircraft will be prevented from flying. - VV[9.6.1.1] Evaluation of report and safety inspection. - R[9.6.1.2] Electric motors must have a battery pack completely separate from other electronic components. - NC[9.6.1.2] Correction of nonconformity or the aircraft will be prevented from flying. - VV[9.6.1.2] Safety inspection. - R[9.6.1.3] The motor battery must not be depleted during flight, similar to a fuel exhaustion. - NC[9.6.1.3] Flight invalidated. - VV[9.6.1.3] Post-flight inspection.
+- R[9.7.1.1] Aircraft must not use systems with a Battery Eliminator Circuit that would allow the use of a single battery pack to power the motor and electrical systems. - NC[9.7.1.1] Correction of non-compliance or aircraft will be prevented from flying. - VV[9.7.1.1] Evaluation of report and safety inspection.

-- R[9.6.1.4] The team must submit to the website www.aeroct.com.br, along with the Electrical Design and Safety Assessment Report, the manufacturer's documentation of the motor battery(s) indicating their characteristics (voltage, charge, number of cells, and any other relevant information affecting motor power). - NC[9.6.1.4] Correction of nonconformity or the aircraft will be prevented from flying. - VV[9.6.1.4] Evaluation of report and safety inspection.
+- R[9.7.1.2] The motor battery must be easily removable for separate weighing (reference removal time: 30 seconds). - NC[9.7.1.2] Invalid flight. - VV[9.7.1.2] Post-flight inspection. - R[9.7.1.3] The motor battery must not weigh more than 550 grams. - NC[9.7.1.3] Invalid flight. - VV[9.7.1.3] Post-flight inspection. - R[9.7.1.4] The team must submit on the site www.aeroct.com.br, along with the Electric Project Report and Safety Assessment, the manufacturer's documentation for the motor battery(s) indicating their characteristics (voltage, charge, number of cells, and any other relevant information affecting the motor's power). - NC[9.7.1.4] Correction of non-compliance or aircraft will be prevented from flying. - VV[9.7.1.4] Report evaluation and safety inspection.

-For details on the electrical installation of extensions manufactured by the team, see Section 6.21.
+For details on the electrical installation of extensions manufactured by the team itself, see Section 6.22.

-Additionally, all general battery requirements from Section 6.12 must be complied with for all batteries, whether for the control system or the propulsion system.
+Additionally, all general requirements regarding batteries in Section 6.12 must be complied with for all batteries, whether part of the control system or propulsion system.

-9.6.2 Flight Control Systems
+9.7.2 Flight Control Systems